react-latest-ui/react-sticky-notes/README.md

 # React Sticky Notes

-A sticky library handles stack of stickies without dependencies(like jQuery)
+A lightweight component to handle stickies without any single dependencies(like jQuery) except React.

 # Demo